7targets/7targets-docs/_posts/2021-06-18-how-to-manage-Lead-States-and-Tags.md

 ![image](../../images/Lead-Tags-11.png)

-Type the tag and click yes.
+Type the tag or select from existing and click yes.

 ![image](../../images/Lead-Tags-12.png)

-Step-3
+## Step-3

-If you want to filter your search
+If you want to filter leads by tags.

 Click on 'All Filters'.